XePersianShowcase/aut-assignment-example/README.md

-# aut-assignment-example
+# AUT Assignment Example

-example assignment description with xepersian
+Assignment description with xepersian.
+This structure is used at Computer Engineering Department's courses like Internet of Things and Internet Engineering.